 As a past-president of the Baton Rouge Bar Association, Mr. Groves has been very active in both local and state Bar Associations matters including serving as a member of the Louisiana State Bar Associations House of Delegates (1990-1998).
 He also is a member of the National Lawyers Association, Defense Research Institute, and the Louisiana Association of Defense Counsel.

-Mr. Groves is married and has three children and three grandchildren.
+Mr. Groves is married and has three children and four grandchildren.
 One of his daughters is Amy Groves Lowe, a partner at Taylor Porter.
 Mr. Groves and Mrs. Groves Lowe each won the Tullis Moot Court Competition at LSU Law - the only father and daughter to win this prestigious award in the history of the Law School.